kurisufriend/kurisu-lambda/readme.txt

 you may notice that the language looks like a lisp/scheme and the preprocessor keywords are similar to m4/cpp.
 I'm a fan of homoiconicity, and this provides both a familiar and delightfully simple syntax. note that it doesn't actually function like a lisp under the
-hood: there's no cons, for instance.
+hood: there's no cons, for instance. no church numerals either, so it isn't pure(tm).

 examples: